Chappell & Co.: History

 the Royal College of Music and one of the original governors of the Royal Albert Hall.
 Thomas died in 1902.
 Thomas was of the founding members of the Music Publishers Association and became the Association's first Chairman and held the office between 1881 and 1900.
 William Boosey wrote:

 During the 20th century, Chappell became one of the leading music publishers and piano manufacturers in Britain.
 The firm was bought by brothers Louis Dreyfus and Max Dreyfus in 1926.
-On May 15th 1964, three days after the death of Max Dreyfus in the United States, the London building was destroyed by fire but was subsequently rebuilt.
+On 15 May 1964, three days after the death of Max Dreyfus in the United States, the London building was destroyed by fire but was subsequently rebuilt.
 However, Louis Dreyfus, who was in London at the time, was devastated by the loss of the company and its archives.
 By the late 1970s, the firm had become a worldwide music publishing leader famous for publishing musical theatre works, including Rodgers and Hammerstein.
 In 1970, Chappell sold its publishing division to PolyGram for £20 million.
+In 1975, the company acquired the American firm Hill & Range.

 In 1980, Chappell sold its retail activities to concentrate solely on music publishing.
 Its premises on London's Bond Street were bought by Kemble Pianos, a large distributor of Yamaha pianos, who operated the music store under the name of Chappell of Bond Street.
 The Chappell & Co. publishing business was later acquired by PolyGram.
 In 1975, Chappell acquired the American music publisher Hill & Range.
 In 1984, PolyGram sold off Chappell to a group of investors (which included Freddy Bienstock).
 The investors sold the company in 1987 to Warner Communications for $200 million, which merged its music publishing firms to form Warner Chappell Music.
 It is currently owned by Warner Music Group after Time Warner spun off its music business in 2004.

 Production music library of Chappell (Chappell Recording Music Library) went separately to Zomba Group of Companies, which was later acquired by Bertelsmann Music Group and made a part of BMG-Zomba Production Music.
 It is currently owned by Universal Music Group after Bertelsmann sold its music publishing business in 2007.